Levenson and Crum REACH Scholarship

 Needs Based Preschool Scholarships

 The Foundation’s current focus is early childhood education and literacy specifically.
 Preschool is critical in ensuring children enter kindergarten ready to learn and the payback can be as high as $7 for every $1 spent.
-We estimate there are 30 to 50 children residing in the District who are unable to attend preschool due to the approximately $1,500 it costs to enroll.
-Thanks to our generous supporters, the Foundation was able to raise over $20,000 in our first year of existence and provided 15 needs-based scholarships for preschool students.
+In 2017, the Foundation Board made a commitment to funding preschool for all children in the District.
+With your help, we can continue to ensure our students are afforded the opportunity for great start to a lifetime of learning.